Steps to trading gold

 - Pick the option type, strike price and trade size you want

 To get indirect exposure to gold, you could take a position on companies within the gold supply chain, or ETFs – some track the underlying gold price, while others follow a group of gold company shares.

-You trade on the underlying price of gold stocks and ETFs with CFDs or spread bets.
+You trade on the underlying price of gold stocks and ETFs with CFDs.
 As you wouldn’t take ownership of the underlying shares, you can go long or short.

 Choose whether to go long or short on gold

 When you start trading gold or gold-linked assets via CFDs, you’ll be able to choose between buying and selling the market – also known as going long or short.
 You’d buy if you expected the asset’s price to rise in a given timeframe, and you’d sell if you thought its price was going to decline.

 To understand which way the market is likely to move, it’s important to do thorough research – both technical and fundamental.

 Once you’ve opened your position, you can monitor your profit and loss in the ‘positions’ section of our platform.

 While your position is open, you should keep up to date with news and continue performing technical analysis so that you can identify key turning points in the market.

 When you decide it’s time to close your position, you can click ‘close’.